-You can send money to a friend who doesn't have a Revolut account by setting up a 'payment link'.
-You can do this by going into the Revolut app, entering the amount you want to send, clicking on 'create payment link', and sending the link to your friend.
+You can easily send money to a friend who doesn't have a Revolut account by setting up a 'payment link' in the Revolut app.
+A payment link allows you to agree to pay a certain amount without entering the account details the payment will be made to.
+Instead, you choose the amount, share the link, and the recipient enters their account details themselves.

 You can also create a payment link to receive payments and send that link to your friend.

-Once you've sent the link to your friend, they can complete the payment link by entering the details that are needed for them to send money to your account or receive money from it.
+Once you've sent the link to your friend, they will need to complete the payment link by entering the relevant details.